AndreasFerdinand/Syllable.js/README.md

 # Syllable.js
 This project was created during the [coronavirus pandemic](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic) when schools were closed.
-The aim of the project was the creation of new web application where children can enhance their reading skills using the Syllable-Method.
+The aim of the project was the creation of a new web application where children can enhance their reading skills using the Syllable-Method.

 ## Install
 Download the latest release of [Hyphenopoly](https://github.com/mnater/Hyphenopoly).
 You need the follwoing files/directories: